 Lifetime Fitness introduces the student to basic fitness principles, physical activity and the relationship to a healthy lifestyle.
 This class is designed to provide a variety of physical activity experiences.
 Students will gain an understanding of the necessary skills needed to develop and implement personal lifestyle improvements related to cardiovascular fitness, muscular strength, muscular endurance, flexibility and body composition.
 Physical activity tracking will be utilized in this course.

 HPER 241 Lifetime Fitness II (1 Hour)

-This course is a continuation and expansion of Lifetime Fitness I. This course will meet the general education requirement for Health and/or Physical Education.
-2 hrs./wk.
+This course is a continuation and expansion of Lifetime Fitness I. 2 hrs./wk.

 HPER 242 Lifetime Fitness III (1 Hour)